 Open Polytechnic has agreed to observe and be bound by the Education (Pastoral Care of Tertiary and International Learners) Code of Practice 2021.

 You can download a copy below;

 Go to the Immigration New Zealand website for full details of:

 - advice on rights to employment in New Zealand while studying

 Eligibility for health services

-Section 16(5) of the Education (Pastoral Care of International Students) Code of Practice 2016 requires the Open Polytechnic to ensure international students have appropriate insurance in place to cover medical care.
+Part 6 Clause 44 of the Education (Pastoral Care of Tertiary and International Learners) Code of Practice 2021 requires the Open Polytechnic to ensure international learners have appropriate insurance in place to cover medical care.

 When you enrol to study with us, you need to provide evidence of your insurance cover.

 However, if your work visa covers a period of more than two years, this is not required.

 Full details on entitlements to publicly funded health services are available through the Ministry of Health.